How to build a complex document parameter filtering interface using the `archiveFilters` tag, such as real estate, product filtering?

 • val.LabelIt will display the text of each option, such as "Residential", "Apartment".

-• val.Linkis the most critical part, it contains the filter URL that the option jumps to after clicking it.The CMS will automatically generate a new URL with the corresponding query parameters based on the current page URL and the selected filtering conditions.
+• val.LinkIt is the most critical part, it contains the filter URL that is redirected after clicking the option.The Anqi CMS automatically generates a new URL with the corresponding query parameters based on the current page URL and the user's selected filtering conditions.

-• val.IsCurrentIt is a boolean value indicating whether the current option is selected, which is useful for addingactiveClasses, implementation of highlighting is very useful.
+• val.IsCurrentIs a boolean value indicating whether the current option is selected, which is useful for addingactiveClasses, implementing highlighting is very useful.

-archiveFiltersThe tag-generated filter link will automatically carry parameters (such as?房屋类型=住宅&户型=两室一厅) to the current list page.
-And the Anqi CMS'sarchiveListLabel is in thetype="page"Mode calls will automatically parse the query parameters from these URLs and use these parameters to filter and display the corresponding documents.
-This means you don't need to manually write complex query logic, just inarchiveListautomoduleIdautoarchiveFiltersauto
+archiveFiltersThe filter link generated by the tag will automatically carry parameters (such as?房屋类型=住宅&户型=两室一厅) to the current list page.
+And for Anqi CMS'sarchiveListThe tag is intype="page"When the pattern is called, it will automatically parse the query parameters in these URLs and display the corresponding documents based on these parameters.
+This means that you do not need to manually write complex query logic, just inarchiveListConfigure inmoduleIdand it can bearchiveFiltersseamlessly connected.

-Below is a comprehensive example showing how to build a property filtering interface in the security CMS template:
+Here is a comprehensive example showing how to build a property filtering interface in the Anqi CMS template:

 {# 假设当前模板是房产列表页,并已定义好房产内容模型,moduleId="2" #}